SashaRussell/Deep-Q-Network-Approach/README.md

 # DQN
- Making a DQN approach from scratch
+ Freestyling a DQN approach from scratch.
+Currently only a Neural Network implemented